 The printer is the Keith Richards of machines — slowly on the decline, but seemingly immortal.
 They are no longer our go-to source of information like they were in the ’90s and early ’00s, but they still hold a special place in the hearts of those of us who prefer the physical print medium to the eye-straining digital format we’ve grown accustomed to on our laptops, tablets, and smartphones.
 However, you don’t necessarily need a fully-fledged computer to serve all your basic printing needs.
 Your nifty, spiffy iPhone will do just fine.

-There are plenty of options for printing work-related emails, selfie Instagram photos or directions should you be trekking into the boonies where obtaining cell reception is nigh impossible.
-Modern printers have made the task of wireless printing from an iPhone or iPad a breeze, incorporating Apple AirPrint functionality and a number of native and third-party apps that utilize your local Wi-Fi for remote printing.
+There are plenty of options for printing work-related emails, Instagram selfies, or directions should you be trekking into the boonies where obtaining cell reception is nigh impossible.
+Modern printers have also made the task of wireless printing from an iPhone or iPad a breeze, incorporating Apple AirPrint functionality and a number of native and third-party apps that utilize your local Wi-Fi for remote printing.
 Here’s how to get it done.

 Print using Apple AirPrint

 AirPrint-enabled apps let you create and print full-quality documents and graphics without the chore of installing drivers or configuring the printer queue.
 The requirements are rather minimal — you need any model iPad, an iPhone 3GS or later, or a third-generation iPod Touch — as well as the latest version of iOS and an AirPrint-compatible printer with the latest firmware.
 Feel free to check Apple’s AirPrint basic support page for a comprehensive list of all compatible devices, including popular models from Canon, Epson, HP, Samsung, Brother, and a ton of other noteworthy manufacturers.
 AirPrint functionality is also the same across all iPhone models, which makes the software incredibly easy to use no matter if you have an iPhone 5c or a 6S Plus.

 Step 1 — Connect to Wi-Fi